 The most important (and difficult) thing about branding isn’t your logo design, your tone of voice, or even that amazing filter on all of your Instagram posts.
 It’s all about showing up consistently.
 When you’re beginning, creating regular content might feel like a special kind of hell reserved only for budding entrepreneurs and sadists, but (dare we say it) it can be fun.
 You just have to get into a rhythm and make creativity part of your regular process.
 Before you know it, you’ll be the proud owner of a brand people know, like, and trust.

 You haven’t defined your niche

 Despite what those “inspirational” influencers tell you, you don’t have to do or be everything.
 In fact, you shouldn’t.
 It’s a recipe for mediocrity, and mediocrity tastes like stale biscuits.
 Rather than trying (and failing) to please everyone, invest your time in working out who your ideal client or customer looks like, and where you can find more of them.
 First, spend just enough time stalking your competitors to work out who they’re targeting.
-Then zoom right in on the gaps and carve out a spot for your personal brand – voila!
+Then zoom right in on the gaps and carve out a spot for your personal brand with a unique selling proposition – voila!
 Your crowd of (potential) raving fans awaits.

 Your messaging is unfocused

 Once you have a well-defined niche, it’s time to get that messaging sorted.
 Your current messaging strategy might resemble a small child throwing spaghetti at the wall and hoping something sticks – and you know what?
 That’s one way to work out what your tribe wants to see.
 The next step is to funnel all that mess into a method that works (and ultimately makes you some $$$).
 Start by getting clear on your brand purpose, and then create a plan for all points of contact with your potential customers: social media content, blog posts, email sequences – all of it.
 Soon enough, you will find your voice.